derrywijaya/WikiTrends/README.md

 ##  How to get and process the current page views

-1. Change directories to WikiTrends/backend Make the download scripts in
+1. Change directories to WikiTrends/backend Make the scripts in the folder executable by:
 * chmod u+x *.sh

-WebApp:
-Download Node.js from https://nodejs.org/en/ (choose the version that is recommended for most user -- usually To run webapp on localhost8080: node app.js
-- Make sure node and express are installed

 Process:
 1. Use dictMaker.py to create a file with pagename '\t' count1 count2 .....